Create a new project

 - The knowledge base query results only contain content matching the right

-user_typemetadata tag - The ambiguous test prompts the agent to ask which user type they are
+user_typemetadata tag - The ambiguous test prompts the agent to ask which user type they are, unless you’ve already mentioned your user type.

 Tips for building filtered knowledge bases